nexopos/core/README.md

 Note that you'll be asked to select the provider.
 Select `Provider: Ns\Providers\ServiceProvider`

 #### Laravel Sanctum
-As the project relies on Laravel Sanctum, you need to run this command to install (publish) Larvel Sanctum configuration.
+As the project relies on Laravel Sanctum, you need to run this command to install (publish) Laravel Sanctum configuration.
 Note that the package is already a dependency.

 ```